GKD-stack/cyberbullying/goal.md

 76% of teens believe that social media companies looking for and deleting posts they think are bullying or harassing would help reduce harassment on social media platforms (Pew Research Center).
 Given only 2 options, 74% of teens say social media sites are doing only a fair/poor job addressing online harassment compared to the 25% that say the sites are doing an excellent/good job (Pew Research Center).

 Given these statistics, it is paramount that social media sites take action.
-Therefore, this data science effort will be created with the assumption that it will be carried out internally by a social media site.
+Therefore, this data science effort will be created with the assumption that it will be carried out internally by Instagram.

 ## What Exactly Does Cyberbullying Look Like?
 The most common type of cyberbullying are comments, rumors, and sexual remarks.
 22.5% of students reported being the victims of mean comments online, 20.1% were the victims of false rumors, and 12.1% were the victims of sexual remarks (Cyberbullying Research Center).